How To Look At A House

 Friday, July 6, 2018

-The expected lifespan of ABS (Acrylonitrile Butadiene Styrene) pipe is 50 to 70 years.
+The expected lifespan of ABS (Acrylonitrile Butadiene Styrene) pipe is 50 to 80 years, with an average of 70 years.
 This black plastic drain (DWV) pipe has only been in widespread use in the United States since the 1970s, so the material is too young for a more accurate determination, but it is expected to be similar to PVC pipe.

 The use of ABS declined in our area after the mid-1980s for site-built homes, in favor of PVC, although still popular in other parts of the country.
 It remained as the standard DWV pipe with manufacturers of mobile homes until the turn of the century.
 Also, see our blog post What is the difference between PVC and ABS plumbing pipe?